abdelmalekkkkk/seismehub/README.md

 ### Setting Up the Backend

-- Download and install Go from the official website.
-[ASP.NET Core](https://github.com/aspnet/Home)
+- Download and install Go from the [Official Go Website](https://go.dev/)
 - Install dependencies (if any).
 - Download Pocketbase and add the executable to your PATH environment variable.
 - Run the main program.